About IELTS

 IELTS or IELTS for UKVI?

-To find out if you need to take an approved SELT test, which test you should take, and what level you need to achieve, you should visit https://takeielts.britishcouncil.org/take-ielts/which-ielts-test/ukvi.
-Further information is also available on the UKVI website www.gov.uk/government/publications/guidance-on-applying-for-uk-visa-approved-english-language-tests.
+Find out if you need to take an approved SELT test, which test you should take, and what level you need to achieve, you should visit.
+Further information is also available on the UKVI website.

-IELTS on computer test takers complete the Listening, Reading and Writing sections on a computer at the University of Manchester test centre.
+IELTS on computer test takers complete the listening, reading and writing sections on a computer at The University of Manchester test centre.
 Candidates use headphones to complete the listening section.
-Answers are submited using a keyboard and a mouse.
-The Speaking section is completed with a trained IELTS Examiner face-to-face and not on computer.
+Answers are submitted using a keyboard and a mouse.
+The Speaking section is completed with a trained IELTS examiner face-to-face and not on computer.
 Results are generally available online 2 to 5 days after the test.

-For the paper test, test takers write their answers for the Listening, Reading and Writing with a pen or pencil on a paper answer sheet.
-The audio for the listening test is played through a soundsystem and headphones are not provided.
-The test day staff will check that all tets takers can hear the audio before starting the listening test.
-The Speaking section is completed face-to-face with a trained IELTS Examiner.
+For the paper test, test takers write their answers for the listening, reading and writing with a pen or pencil on a paper answer sheet.
+The audio for the listening test is played through a sound system and headphones are not provided.
+The test day staff will check that all test takers can hear the audio before starting the listening test.
+The Speaking section is completed face-to-face with a trained IELTS examiner.
 Results for IELTS on paper are available online 13 days after the test.
-Paper Test Report Forms are posted out to candidates to the address provided to the centre.
+Paper test report forms are posted out to candidates to the address provided to the centre.